Tuesday Trippin’ Aug 9

 The computer breaking was a last straw.
 I’m not sure I even mentioned that the crank on Russ’s bike finally gave it up.
 We bought a refurbed vintage Schwinn last night for Russ to ride while he teaches himself to rebuild his Giant (incidentally we learned last night that Giant built the Schwinn too, just before going out on their own to become the worlds largest maker of bicycles).
 We were inching toward needing to update/re-script the video before all of this happened, these things happening all together got us there.

-So, because we’ve worked long and hard, but have not yet put this out in front of people to promote it in any way other than just writing the blog we decided not to just end the project before it got it’s chance.
+Because we’ve worked long and hard, but have not yet put this out in front of people to promote it in any way other than just writing the blog, we decided not to just end the project before it got it’s chance.
 We’re going to rework the video as soon as one of us has a computer that will do the job and actually see if we can make this happen.
 Reworking the video will go faster on this side of the learning curve with more of the images sorted out and the end result will be better.
 I feel a lot of pressure to get this out there and move forward, but many of the delays have improved our ability to run the project well and produce a better result.

-Training
+Trials and Training

 It was a terrible training week.
-There were weather and other problems.
+There were weather and “other” problems.
 That “other” category is taking time off the back end of our lives.
 It’s been pilling up higher and deeper for some time.
 Occasionally, I allude to a problem that I don’t explain.
 I never know how to handle that here.
 This is where I talk about project progress and challenges.
 There is a big problem presenting challenges that impact every week, and I say little or nothing about it.
 I don’t want to miss a target without saying why.
-I don’t want to be mysterious or vague book it and I don’t want to go too far down the “TMI” road either.
+I don’t want to be mysterious or vague book it, and I don’t want to go too far down the “TMI” road either.
 So, I wrote a bit about how that problem effected us this week with the intent of making it a one time event.
-It took 13 paragraphs without mentioning any feelings.
+It took 13 paragraphs without even mentioning any feelings.

 And then I deleted it.

-A neighbor I had in my 20s went to marriage counseling and said that they told her that the grass always does look greener… but, if all the problems that existed were clipped to a rope like laundry and people could choose which problems would be their own, everyone would run for the problems they already had because those were the ones they had learned to deal with.
 That’s really been helpful for me to think about through the years.
-I’m not so sure it’s true about the current problem though.
+I’m not so sure it’s true about the current “other” problem.
 I don’t know that we’ve learned to deal with this or that there is any good solution.
+Most people have some level of control over most problems.
+Aside from choosing not to help the people we care about, we have no control over this.
 I’ve always found it easier, emotionally, to deal with acts of chance than with some acts of human nature.
-I think what I can say is this.
+I think what I can say about the problem is this.
 Single working Moms need help when they find themselves on the other end of an acrimonious litigious custody arrangement with someone who relentlessly stretches personal and parental rights so far that they harm the child and her family.

 So, we’re just going to keep trying to learn to deal with this and rise above as best we can.